awslabs/sockeye/README.md

 [![Documentation Status](https://readthedocs.org/projects/sockeye/badge/?version=latest)](http://sockeye.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://travis-ci.org/awslabs/sockeye.svg?branch=master)](https://travis-ci.org/awslabs/sockeye)

-This package contains the Sockeye project, a sequence-to-sequence framework for Neural Machine Translation based on MXNet.
+This package contains the Sockeye project, a sequence-to-sequence framework for Neural Machine Translation based on Apache MXNet.
 It implements the well-known encoder-decoder architecture with attention.

 If you are interested in collaborating or have any questions, please submit a pull request or issue.